prathimaAnand/Driver-for-GNSS-to-parse-GPGGA/README.md

 Data Analysis

-Sources of error and ways for compensating errors
+Sources of error and ways to compensating errors

 1. Multipath: Multipath errors can be avoided by placing GNSS antenna that is away from reflective surfaces
 2. Receiver noise: The receiver code noise is a white-like error and can be smoothed using a low pass filter.